-6.1 It is proposed that the Board note the requirement to develop, consult upon and publish a Statement of Policy as to how it will exercise its functions under the Licensing (Scotland) Act 2005, note the results of the informal consultation and research activities, amend the policy as the Board deems necessary or appropriate and instruct the Clerk to proceed to formal consultation on the revised draft policy.
+6.1 It is proposed that the Board note the requirement to develop, consult upon and publish a Statement of Policy as to how it will exercise its functions under the Licensing (Scotland) Act 2005, note the results of the formal consultation, amend the policy as the Board deems necessary or appropriate and instruct the Clerk to proceed to publish the final approved policy.

 Author of Report: Sean Hoath, Senior Solicitor, Depute Clerk to the Licensing Board Background Papers: There are no background papers.
 Ref: SAH